axem-solutions/.github/profile/README.md

 # Revolutionizing the embedded development experience

-At axem, we are a team of Embedded DevOps experts dedicated to help individuals and businesses create a productive and enjoyable development experience.
+At axem, we are a team of Embedded DevOps experts dedicated to helping individuals and businesses create a productive and enjoyable development experience.
 We provide customized environments for embedded software development, optimized for your use-case.
 We can support you in vendor independent tool integration, containerization and